pocketbroadcast/pocketbroadcast.github.io/_drafts/hombot-wlan.md

 #### Extracting the firmware image!

 By this, it was not hard to write a tool extracting the `.dat` file contained in the firmware update.
-The source code of the **DatExtractor** can be found on [github][datextractorrepo].
+The source code of the **DatExtractor** can be found on [github][datextractorrepo] and the latest release including the `x86` and `x64` binaries for windows can be found [here](https://github.com/pocketbroadcast/hombot-tools/releases).

-TODO: get DatExtractor a command line interface and add a screenshot of it\'s usage.
+> _Note: DatExtractor is currently only available for Windows.
+Feel free to contribute, making DatExtractor usable for a broader audience!_

+To extract the files contained in the firmware image into a new folder \'`extracted_update_13865`\' use

+{% highlight bash %}
+Update_13865>DatExtractor_v0.1_x86.exe update.dat extracted_update_13865
+{% endhighlight %}

 #### Browsing the firmware image